google/zetasql/docs/functions-and-operators.md

 `original_value`.
 Returns `NULL` if either `original_value` or `repetitions` are `NULL`.

-This function return an error if the `repetitions` value is negative.
+This function returns an error if the `repetitions` value is negative.

 **Return type**